Esri/calcite-maps/README.md

 ### Fork the Repository

-All the code for Calcite Bootstrap lives [on GitHub](https://github.com/Esri/calcite-bootstrap).
+All the code for Calcite+Bootstrap lives [on GitHub](https://github.com/Esri/calcite-bootstrap).
 We use the [fork and pull model](https://help.github.com/articles/using-pull-requests/) to manage contribution.

 1. Fork the repository so you have your own copy (`$ your-username/calcite-bootstrap`)
 2. Clone the repo locally with `$ git clone https://github.com/your-username/calcite-bootstrap`